Special offer

 2. Market culture

-While clan culture is internally focused, market culture looks externally, prioritising customer satisfaction, reputation and profits.
-Industry trends and consumer habits drive work practices, and productivity is highly valued.
-It’s a structured environment where employees are given clear objectives and expectations and are often monitored accordingly.
-Market culture is common in the retail sector.
+While clan culture is internally focused, market cultures externally focus on prioritising customer satisfaction, reputation and profits through a focus on competitiveness.
+Industry trends and consumer habits drive work practices and productivity is highly valued.

 3. Hierarchy culture

-Hierarchy culture is the most traditional of the organisational models.
-Its values are rooted in authority, stability and accountability.
 Companies favouring this style tend to have many levels of management and expectations for employees are clear, with plenty of monitoring.
-Instead of being encouraged to innovate, employees are motivated by the potential for advancement or other rewards like bonuses.
-This model is often found in large, heritage companies and in the financial sector.
+Instead of being a company that encourages employees to innovate, employees are motivated by the potential for advancement or other rewards, such as bonuses.

 Advantages of adhocracy culture